12-Day Cambodia Photography Workshop

 - Angkor Wat, Ta Prohm and Bayon in the best light

-- Hidden temples – away from the crowds
+- Hidden temples – far from the bustling crowds

 - Life on the Tonle Sap lake: floating villages